fcingolani/jw6ss/README.md

 Generate Documentation
 ----------------------

-The source code is heavily documented (well, not heavily, but i'm trying to do so) using Litterate CoffeeScript.
+The source code is heavily documented (well, not heavily, but i'm trying to do so) in a Literate way.
 You can find the documentation inside the `docs` folder.

 Of course you can re-generate with [Docco](http://jashkenas.github.io/docco/):